brandur/sorg/content/drafts/acid.md

 will be all or nothing.
 If the transaction fails partway through, the initial database state is left unchanged.

-It's a favorite claim of products like MongoDB and RethinkDB to say that transactions in their systems are "atomic" -- as long as you only need atomicity inside a single document update.
-This is marketing-speak for "the system isn't atomic at all".
-If your data store doesn't guarantee atomicity at the document level, you're in for a real ride.
+Products like MongoDB, RethinkDB, and Couchbase talk about how transactions in their systems are atomic -- as long as you consider atomicity to be at the document level.
+This is spin that can be interpreted as "the system isn't atomic".
+Document-level atomicity isn't enough for a non-trivial program; not meeting even that incredibly modest bar is a recipe for disaster.

 Within the context of building web applications, atomicity is incredibly valuable.
 Software is buggy by nature and